Bibibop Asian Grill

-Bibibop Asian Grill, also known as Bibibop, is an American fast casual restaurant chain specializing in customizable Korean rice bowls.
+Bibibop Asian Grill is an American fast casual restaurant chain specializing in customizable Korean rice bowls.
 As of 2025, it has 74 locations.
 Its name derives from bibimbap, a Korean rice dish made with seasoned vegetables, chili pepper paste, and sometimes egg and meat.

 Bibibop has been described as "an Asian take on Chipotle."
 It was founded in 2013 in Columbus, Ohio by Korean American entrepreneur Charley Shin, the founder of Charleys Cheesesteaks.